Fulgazi Upazila: Geography

 Fulgazi has an area of 99.03 square kilometers.
 It is situated in the northern part of Feni.
 The rivers Muhuri, Selonia, and Kahuya flow through the area.
 It is bordered by Tripura to its east, Parshuram to its north and Feni Sadar to its south.
-Fulgazi is approximately 130 kilometres from the capital, Dhaka.
+Fulgazi is approximately 164 kilometres from the capital, Dhaka.
 Munshirhat is one of the big market place of Fulgazi.
-Prarashuram lies on the north on the other hand Chagalnaiya is on its south.
+Parshuram lies on the north on the other hand Chhagalnaiya is on its south.
 Fulgazi lies on a flood plain and a fertile land.
 Since Fulgazi lies on a floodplain, it has water readily available for the irrigation of rice plantations and fish farming.
 Selonia channel and Muhuri river runs through Fulgazi from India on the north.
 The climate of Fulgazi is tropical; mild winter (October to March); hot, humid summer (March to June); humid, warm rainy monsoon (June to October).
 During the summers and monsoon season of Bangladesh, rivers at Fulgazi overflow causing damages to the flood embankment and rice crops by flooding and making access to Fulgazi difficult by road, resulting in famine.
 A non functional rail track runs through this sub-district.

+Demographics

+As of the 2011 Census of Bangladesh, Fulgazi had 23,494 households and a population of 119,558.
+26,218 (21.93%) were under 10 years of age.
+Fulgazi had an average literacy rate of 60.00%, compared to the national average of 51.8%, and a sex ratio of 1012 females per 1000 males.
+4,453 (3.72%) of the population lived in urban areas.